mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 }
 ```

-Notice that, we had to implement `factory <Classs>.fromJson(Map<String, dynamic> map)` to instruct the object, how to parse itself from json.
+Notice that, we had to implement `factory <Classs>.fromJson(Map<String, dynamic> map)` to instruct the object, how to parse itself from JSON.

 ## Data Service

-Now let's read load and parse the json file.
+Now let's read load and parse the JSON file.

-In `dart` there is no special keyword for interface, but a class can implement another class using `implements` keyword.
+In Dart there is no special keyword to define an interface, but a class can implement another class using `implements` keyword.
 The reason for that is, in `dart`, every class implicitly defines an interface containing all the instance members of the class and of any interfaces it implements.

-Abstract classes can be defined using `abstract`keyword.
-An `abstract class` key either be `implemented`or `extended`.
+Abstract classes can be defined using `abstract` keyword.
+An `abstract class` key either be `implemented` or `extended`.

-Create an abstract class to define our data service API and the concrete class to load data from json file.
+Create an abstract class to define our data service API and the concrete class to load data from the JSON file.

 ```dart
 abstract class DataService{